In the image above, you have only to look into her eyes to see she's present. There's someone "home".

 Being present means being fully engaged in the moment with all your senses attuned to the here and now.
 You are neither dreaming of the future nor regretting the past.
 You are in the moment.

-And, being increasingly present to our everyday life is one of the least mentioned yet most beneficial outcomes of psychotherapy.
+And, being increasingly present to our everyday life is one of the least mentioned yet most beneficial outcomes of psychotherapy that's focused on true change.

 An easy definition for being present